How to Prepare Your Label Artwork for White Ink Printing

 In order to provide you with the best quality prints, we require custom label artwork using a white underlay to include a white ink layer.
 In this article, we’ll walk you through how to set up a white ink layer in your artwork using either Adobe Illustrator or Photoshop.

 A white underlay (or underprint) refers to the process of printing an initial layer of white before applying the artwork print.

 How does it work?

-Your purchase of clear custom roll labels include a white underlay.
+Your purchase of clear custom roll labels includes a white underlay.
 This allows your label design to be completely visible and opaque on the clear material.
-In order to apply the underprint to your labels, we require a vectorized version of your artwork.
+In order to apply the underprint to your labels, we require a white ink layer in your artwork.

 - Ensure that the color mode of the document has been set to CMYK.
 File -> Document Color Mode -> CMYK Color.

 - Make sure all linked files are embedded and fonts are outlined.
 Go to the Links panel and select all the images.
 In the drop down menu select "Embed Image(s)".
 To outline, select all the text then go to Type > Create Outlines.

 - Duplicate the objects from your artwork that you want backed with white on a new layer and name it "White Ink".
 Make sure this layer is above your artwork layer.